celestiaorg/docs/developers/blobstream.md

 Ethereum to allow high-throughput rollups to use Celestia’s DA while settling on Ethereum.

-Optimistic or ZK rollups that settle on Ethereum but wish to use Celestia for DA require a mechanism for _bridging_ Celestia’s data root to Ethereum as part of the settlement process.
+Optimistic or ZK rollups that settle on Ethereum, but wish to use Celestia for DA, require a mechanism for _bridging_ Celestia’s data root to Ethereum as part of the settlement process.
 This data root is used during inclusion proofs to prove that particular rollup transactions were included and made available in the Celestia network.